OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

 ## Configuring the CIMServer

-The OpenPegasus CIMServer run configuration is controlled by the options define in the CLI **cimconfig**, see [OpenPegasus Runtime Options section](#openPegasus-runtime-options) .
+The OpenPegasus CIMServer run configuration is controlled by the options define in the CLI `cimconfig`, see [OpenPegasus Runtime Options section](#openPegasus-runtime-options) .
-They may be set either as planned (static) options (the value is retained in the CIMRepository, is applied at the next sever startup and is persistent through server start and stop) or current options where they are set only in the current execution of the server.
+They may be set either as planned (static) options (the value is retained in the server CIM Repository, is applied at the next sever startup and is persistent through server start and stop) or current options where they are set only in the current execution of the server.

-**cimconfig** is a command line client that can set or unset any of the OpenPegasus runtime configuration properties, show the current status of each of the runtime configuration properties.
+`cimconfig` is a command line client that can set or unset any of the OpenPegasus runtime configuration properties, show the current status of each of the runtime configuration properties.

 The options may also be modified through the WEBAdmin facility if it is enabled.

-The syntax of the **cimconfig** command is:
+The syntax of the `cimconfig` command is:

 ```
 cimconfig --help